aplteam/Tatin/docs/PackageConfiguration.md

 For details see the [Tatin and Semantic Versioning](./SemanticVersioning.html "SemanticVersioning.html") document.

-#### APL System variables: ⎕IO, ⎕ML, ⎕WX {#SysVars}
+#### APL System variables: ⎕IO and ⎕ML {#SysVars}

-By default the config namespace carries the values of the three Dyalog parameters `default_io`, `default_ml` and `default_wx` for the three system variables `⎕IO`, `⎕ML` and `⎕WX`.
+By default the config namespace carries the values of the two Dyalog parameters `default_io` and `default_ml` for the system variables `⎕IO` and `⎕ML`.

-Tatin uses these values for setting the three system variables accordingly in any namespace that is created by either the `LoadPackage` or the `LoadDependencies` function _before_ any code is loaded into them.
+Tatin uses these values for setting the system variables accordingly in any namespace that is created by either the `LoadPackage` or the `LoadDependencies` function _before_ any code is loaded into them.
 This is important because that makes any sub-namespace created later on inherit those values.

 #### Injected values

 ##### date

-The user must not specify "date", but when published the server will inject it as a timestamp in the format `yyyymmdd.hhmmss`.
+The user must not specify "date", but when a package is published the server will inject "date" as a timestamp in the format `yyyymmdd.hhmmss`.

 This date might play an important role in determining the precedence of versions.
 This is because although it's obvious which version is "better" when you look at these two packages: